hatkiet/sql-challenge/README.md

 [7] List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
 [8] List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-(Note: I've used the solutions of the examples and activities in class to work on this SQL-challenge, and refine with ChatGPT for optimize the answer.)
+(Note: I used solutions from class examples and activities to work on this SQL challenge and refined it with ChatGPT for optimization.)